otagoedna/eDNA_Workshop_Nov_2019/registration_info.md

 [**eDNA Workshop Registration**](https://events.humanitix.co.nz/environmental-dna-workshop)

-Here is an initial guide to costs:
+Here is an initial guide to costs (all in New Zealand dollars):

 | **Event** | **Cost** | **Includes** |
 | Symposium only | $180 | registration, lunch and tea for symposium |